 The World Health Organisation ranks substance addiction as the world’s most stigmatised health conditions.
 Around 1/3 of Australians with problematic alcohol & drug use never seek help.

-Join our expert panel on Thursday 23 September for a free 1 hour online discussion event on “Touchy Subjects: Does judgement limit young people’s potential?”
-Registration is essential!
+On Thursday 23 September our expert panel gathered for a free 1 hour online discussion event on “Touchy Subjects: Does judgement limit young people’s potential?”
+Watch the full event video now

 If you or a young person in your life is experiencing problems with drug and alcohol it’s important to seek help.
 There’s a range of services available nationally to help you.